zaufi/zaufi.github.com/_posts/2014-05-31-kate-pure-cpp-syntax.md

 * highlighting for header files `#incldue` defined by The Standard to make them visually different than ordinal `#include`, to give a hint that you write it's name correctly ;)
 * support for user defined literals for floating point numbers (C++11 actually)
-* _Aligned Comments_ now is a separate attribute and by default has same style as _Comment_.
+* _Aligned Comments_ now is a separate attribute and by default has the same style as _Comment_.
   To reduce a number of attributes it was a _Regon Marker_, so a lot of users was wondered why some comments (at some positions) was highlighted as a _Region Marker_.